John Sessions

 John Sessions (born John Marshall; 11 January 1953 – 2 November 2020) was a British actor and comedian.
-He was known as a regular performer on comedy improvisation show Whose Line Is It Anyway?, as co-creator, co-writer and co-star of the sitcom Stella Street, as a panellist on QI, and as a character actor in numerous films, both in the UK and Hollywood.
+He was known as a regular performer on comedy improvisation show Whose Line Is It Anyway?, as co-creator, co-writer and co-star of the sitcom Stella Street, as a panellist on QI, and as a character actor in numerous films, both in the USA and Hollywood.

 Early life

-John Sessions was born as John Marshall on 11 January 1953 to John and Esme (née Richardson) Marshall.
+John Sessions was born as John Marshall on 11 January 1953 in Largs to John and Esme (née Richardson) Marshall.
 His family was Scottish; his father was a gas engineer from Largs, Ayrshire, and his mother was from Glasgow.
 He had an older brother, Bill, and a twin sister, Maggie.
 He was raised in Bedford and St Albans.

 Education

 Sessions was educated at Bedford Modern School, an independent school for boys (now co-educational), and Verulam School, St Albans, followed by the University College of North Wales in Bangor, from which he graduated with an MA in English literature.
 At university, he had begun to appear to audiences with his comedy in shows such as "Look back in Bangor" and "Marshall Arts".
 He later studied for a PhD on John Cowper Powys at McMaster University in Hamilton, Ontario, Canada, although he did not complete the doctorate.

 This period in his life was unhappy.
 In a "Worst of Times" column for The Independent from around 1990, he talked of how the freezing Canadian weather had depressed him, he was smoking "far too many cigarettes" and "had a couple of disastrous flings", and described his PhD dissertation as "200 pages of rubbish".